SoftUni/Programming-Basics-Book-Java-EN/chapter-08-exam-preparation.md

 ## Nested Loops with More Complex Logic – Problems

-**The last** (sixth) problem of the "Programming Basics" Practical Exam requires using of **several nested loops and more complex logic inside them**.
+**The last** (sixth) problem of the Practical Exam requires using of **several nested loops and more complex logic inside them**.
 The problems examine participants' ability to **think algorithmically** and to solve non-trivial coding problems that require nested loops with more complex logic and calculations.
 Here are a few examples of exam problems.

 ### Problem: Increasing 4 Numbers